 But while Canine Styles offers some upscale apparel, there are also a wide variety of affordable items, including their line of doggie tees, which range from "I Love New York City" shirts to Batman Halloween apparel.

-You can even get your dog a haircut or bath at the original Canine Styles store in New York, which is home to the oldest dog grooming business in Manhattan.
+You can even get your dog a haircut or bath at the Canine Styles stores in New York, which is home to the oldest dog grooming business in Manhattan.

 Products for all major outdoor sports and activities